 - We’re funded by Local Authorities who, in order to make savings, have been steadily reducing the hourly rate they pay us over the last five years.

 - The new National Living Wage must be covered in the fees paid by Local Authorities if organisations like Hft are to continue to provide this essential service.

-- Paying the new National Living Wage will add 7.5% to our wage bill this April.
+- Paying the new National Living Wage added 7.5% to our wage bill in April 2016.
 And by April 2020, that bill will have risen by a further massive 25%, adding a third to our wage bill in just four years.